sabamdarif/termux-desktop/readmes/hw-acceleration.md

 ### Method 2: Termux Menu
 1. Add the desired program to the Termux menu.
-> To know more no how to add a program from proot-distro to termux, check this:- [HERE](https://github.com/sabamdarif/termux-desktop/blob/main/readmes/proot-container.md#adding-apps-to-the-termux-desktop-app-menu)
 2. Launch the program directly from the Termux menu.

+> [!NOTE]
+> To know more no how to add a program from proot-distro to termux, check this:- [HERE](/readmes/proot-container.md#adding-apps-to-the-termux-desktop-app-menu)

 ## Changing Hardware Acceleration Drivers